Reviewing: building rules

 You can create any number of questions, and ask different types of question (true/false, text, number, date, duration, currency).

-An Action will be presented towards end-users when a Requirement is not met.
+An Action will be presented to end-users, regardless of whether the requirement is met.
 For example, when a Requirement is "The applicable court should be French" and the associated Condition is "Deals relating to Product X", then you may want to suggest the end-user to:

 Insert a clause from your Quality Library that stipulates exactly that.